rkleijn/examples/cloudfoundry/cloudconnector/nodejs/README.md

 ![SAP Cloud Connector Example Config](./images/scc_config.png)

 The first is a local hana express and the second a http endpoint stub to easily test both scenarios (SQLDBC and HTTP).

+Please realize this example does not utilize the destination service which it advised to use as that would then not require hardcoding of URLs in the code.
+The above mentioned blog shows how to do this.